-Support arising from donated, or in-kind, goods, property, and services is recognized in the financial statements at its fair value.
-GAAP requires recognition of in-kind services, if such services (1) create or enhance nonfinancial assets or (2) require specialized skills and are provided by individuals possessing those skills, who would typically charge a fee.
+Support arising from contributed nonfinancial assets (or in-kind) of goods, property, and services is recognized in the financial statements at its fair value.
+GAAP requires recognition of contributed nonfinancial assets, if such services (1) create or enhance nonfinancial assets or (2) require specialized skills and are provided by individuals possessing those skills, who would typically charge a fee.
 For the years ended December 31, 2023 and 2022, volunteers provided services to assist the Organization's and fundraising functions for which no amount has been recorded in the financial statements because the services did not meet the criteria for recognition under GAAP.

-Camps and educational programs, community center use, and Discovery Center admission ticket sales are recognized at a point in time when the event occurs.
+Camps and educational programs, restoration projects, community center use, and Discovery Center admission ticket sales are recognized at a point in time when the event occurs.
 The Organization has determined that a point in time recognition is appropriate since there are no other performance obligations related to these revenues.